Skip to main content

 What is a Thanksgiving cactus?

-If you plan on giving this plant as a gift or you’ve received one, you’ll likely want to be sure you know how to care for it.
+If you plan on giving this plant as a gift or you’ve received one, you’ll want to be sure you know how often to water it and care for it otherwise.
 These pretty cacti are native to the tropical climates in Brazil and aren’t your typical cactus.
 They prefer higher humidity levels and soil moisture and don’t like direct sunlight.
 However, they produce beautiful blooms that come in a range of colors, including pink, purple, white, and peach.

 Unfortunately, Thanksgiving cactus often get confused with Christmas cactus.
 This is mainly because they look so alike and also because they’re mislabeled in stores.
 The best way to tell if you have a Thanksgiving cactus or a Christmas cactus is by looking at the leaves.
 The Thanksgiving cactus will have sharp and pointy sides on its segmented leaves, while the Christmas cactus has more rounded sides.
 Luckily, even if you mislabel these plants, they thrive in similar conditions.